borenstein-lab/MetaLAFFA/README.md

 ##### config/library\_functions.py

-This configuration submodule contains functions used in multiple places elsewhere in metaLAFFA to standardize their definitions.
+This configuration submodule contains functions used in multiple places elsewhere in MetaLAFFA to standardize their definitions.

-##### Configuring metaLAFFA to use a custom annotated gene database
+##### Configuring MetaLAFFA to use a custom annotated gene database

 By default, the setup script does not download any target protein database to map reads against for annotation purposes.
 You can either enable the `--uniprot` flag for the setup script, which will download the UniRef90 database (takes ~80G of free disk space and multiple hours depending on your download speed) and create the necessary gene-to-ortholog and gene count normalization files automatically, or you can use your own existing database by modifying the pipeline configuration module.
-If you use the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since metaLAFFA defaults are configured to use the UniRef90 database when present.
+If you use the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since MetaLAFFA defaults are configured to use the UniRef90 database when present.

 Using your own database (starting from a FASTA file of gene sequences) with the default pipeline configuration will require the following steps: